opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    9 + Click on :tutorial-keycap:`Preview`: by default, our 2nd option chart is hidden.
-But when the filter is used, the chart appears!
+    9 + Click on :tutorial-keycap:`Preview`: by default, our alternative chart is hidden.
+But when the filter is used, it appears!

 .. rst-class:: img-hide